wp-plugins/newsletter/readme.txt

 * Added shortcodes for in page form building (beta): see the [plugin documentation](http://www.thenewsletterplugin.com/plugins/newsletter/newsletter-documentation).

+= 3.7.2 =

+* Fixed the editor issue on subscription steps panel

 = 3.7.1 =

 * Attempt to fix the home url retrieval on some custom installations